chinecheibegbu-cell/AI-Apocalypse-Sentinel/README.md

-This project was created for the AI Apocalypse Hackathon and is intended for educational and demonstration purposes.
+This project was created for the Hoobit Hackathon and is intended for educational and demonstration purposes.